-Below is A Location Map
+Directly Below is A Map Showing the Location of the Site

 III.
 Intent of Petition:

 The Applicant is seeking a Large Scale Future Land Use Map Amendment to change the Land Use Designation for four (4) parcels of land totaling approximately 12.28 acres of land from Commercial (COM) Land Use Designation to Multi-Family Low Density Residential (MFL) Land Use Designation.
 This site is currently vacant land.
 The Applicant has indicated in their justification statement that the ultimate goal is to develop the property for 100 townhouse dwelling units (a proposed density of 8.14 units per acre).